 Both food and feeling have six flavors, which are called races in Sanskrit.
 These six flavors are: sweet, sour, salty, spicy, bitter, and tender.
 When these flavors are in imbalance or equilibrium, they create different effects.

 According to Ayurveda, a balanced diet is one in which all six tastes are present.
-These must correspond to the person’s constitution, their physical and mental state, season, and age.
+These must correspond to the person’s constitution, physical and mental state, season, and age.
 Most often, people overeat in a sweet taste, which can also be a substitute for the lack of sweetness of emotional life.
 Too much sweet is never a good thing for our health.
+Oh well…

 If we are emotionally stable, there is less chance of overeating and over-accumulating things, and what we eat will balance and nourish our bodies.
 What we eat is not as important as what we digest and bring into our bodies.